Axelspire

 • CDN and load balancer configurations need updating.
 Buffer sizes, timeout settings, and caching policies designed for RSA certificates won't work for ML-DSA.

-• Hybrid mode doubles the overhead—temporarily.
+• Hybrid mode roughly doubles the overhead—temporarily.
 During the PQC transition, certificates contain both classical and quantum-resistant algorithms simultaneously.

 None of this is a reason to delay.
 The performance impact is real but manageable.
 The alternative—continuing to use encryption that will be broken by quantum computers—is not.
 This guide quantifies the impact and provides practical mitigation strategies.